heutelbeck/sapl-demos/sapl-demo-axon/README.md

 }
 ```

-The handling of access denied for the controller is realised as follows:
+The handling of access denied for the controller is realized as follows:

 ```java
 	private final SaplQueryGateway queryGateway;